 Battery Backup Circuit: A Comprehensive Guide in Making One

 There’s a high chance you’ve experienced a power outage but automatically got another battery power.
 Backup batteries generally supply power to a system with no primary or external power source.
 Backup batteries can range from expansive battery room facilities for uninterruptible power supply (UPS) to single cells in computers.
-Examples of applications are solid-state drives, serves, alarm clocks, medical applications, and several systems where power’s an assurance.
+Examples of applications are solid-state drives, serves, alarm clocks, medical applications, and several systems where power is an assurance.
 This article introduces you to battery backup circuit projects, the main one being with a 12V power supply.

 What is a Battery Backup Circuit?

 Battery backup circuits are circuit types that immediately shift the load to the battery when there’s no main supply.
-However, if there’s a main supply, the load shifts to the power supply as the backup battery enters a charge mode.
+However, if there’s a main supply, the load shifts to the power supply as the backup battery enters charge mode.

 home security alarm